On the stability of totally upwind schemes for the hyperbolic initial boundary value problem: Numerical results

 \section{Numerical results}

-In the section, we first introduce how to compute numerically the winding number of $0$ in order to use the Corollary~\ref{thrm:nbrzerodet}.
-Secondly, we present the SILW procedure used in the examples to define the boundary condition.
-Then, we introduce the Beam-Warming scheme, computations of Kreiss-Lopatinskii determinant and numerical illustrations.
+In this section, we first explain the numerical computation of the winding number of the origin in order to use Corollary~\ref{thrm:nbrzerodet} and Method~\ref{proc:numericalprocedure}.
+The simplest first order upwind scheme is then quickly treated, but for a general three-points boundary condition.
+Next, a main class of high-order boundary conditions, known as the simplified Lax-Wendroff procedure, is presented.
+They will be used together with the Beam-Warming scheme.
+After introducing the Beam-Warming scheme, we present computations of Kreiss-Lopatinskii determinant and numerical illustrations.
 Finally, we study the stability of discretizations where the physical boundaries are not aligned with the mesh.